IN5410 – Energy Informatics

 - an understanding for smart grid concepts & components, including smart meters, advanced metering infrastructure, information networks, demand response, and pricing schemes

-- an understanding of where and how computer science techniques - e.g., cloud computing, fog computing, 5G, software defined networking, big data, game theory, optimization, apply for future sustainable energy systems
+- an understanding of where and how computer science techniques - e.g., machine learning, cloud computing, fog computing, Blockchain, data center, game theory, optimization, apply for future sustainable energy systems

 - learned how to model power systems with software tools and real data sets to assess impact of smart grid concepts, integration of renewable resources, storage and electric vehicles